armslice/Megaman-Tutorial/README.md

 Inside of Modal, create a Panel, and inside the panel create a label.
 In code you can now access the label as $Modal/Panel/Label.
 Rename the panel to something distinct and now refer to them as that, lets use $Modal/DebugConsole/Label.

 We can use this DebugConsole to see our game varibles in real time.
 You can do a print statement print(SomeVar), but that will only print the varible at that very moment.
 If you want a constant updated print out will do that with the Label by updating its "text" property.
 Start by calling "set_process(true)" in your ready function and create the "func _process(delta)" This is the function that runs each and every frame.
-Follow the Code By Color Follow in the google doc for this section (cyan)
+Follow the "Code By Color" in the google doc for this section (cyan)

     -Scripting basics: what is GDscript? vars, program control, get_node(string) and $ sugar, built-in functions, "Search Help" is your friend!!
     -Scene tree: Scenes, parent, child, Node2D, inheritance, Main Scene